|LGV Cat C+E Driver (aka: Class 1 HGV Driver)

 There are strict rules on the number of hours you can work as a professional goods driver, which you can read in detail here.
 It is up to your employer to make sure you don’t work over time, but in general you can’t work more than nine hours in a day, 56 hours in a week, or 90 hours in any two consecutive weeks.
 One benefit of working as a class 1 driver is that the long haul journeys can mean you work for three or four days, followed by a few days off.
 All drivers of LGVs must record their hours on a time sheet, or a tachograph – a device fitted to your vehicle that automatically tracks your speed and distance travelled.

 There are different levels of LGV drivers, but all require you to have a Driver Certificate of Professional Competence (CPC) card.
 This allows you to drive category C vehicles, which are any LGVs with a trailer having a maximum authorised mass of up to 750 kilograms.
 The Cat C+E LGV (class 1 HGV) driver is allowed to drive category C and E vehicles.
-This additional category allows a larger trailer, and so involves an extra test, but it also means you can earn a higher salary or hourly rate, and are more employable.
+This additional category allows a larger trailer, and so involves a different test, but it also means you can earn a higher salary or hourly rate, and are more employable.

 Before setting off on the drive, your daily duties as a Cat C+E LGV (class 1 HGV) driver will often involve checking the route you’re about to take, and loading or supervising the loading of goods onto your vehicle.
 There will also be paperwork to do before and after drop off, and you may have to talk to clients or customers to discuss delivery times.
 You will also be responsible for checking your vehicle for safety and ensuring maintenance issues are resolved.